ifsvivek/VideoFetch/README.md

 ## 🙏 Acknowledgments

 -   Thanks to the **Free Download Manager** team for creating an excellent download manager
--   Appreciation to the **yt-dlp** project for video extraction capabilities
+-   Appreciation to the **yt-dlp** project for video extraction capabilities from 1800+ sites
 -   Gratitude to all contributors and users who make this project better
+-   Special thanks to the open-source community for maintaining video extraction tools

 ---